 If we’re only partially satisfied with food, then we are more likely to eat more later on.

 Try to eat food in its most natural form as whole or close to the origin as possible.
-So things like eating fruits fresh fruits, vegetables, meat, rather than ultra processed food that have been really manufactured and created.
+Include fruits fresh fruits, vegetables, meat, rather than ultra processed food.

 Typical dieting foods may be trigger your IBS

 Eating more about vegetables, whole grains things that I would typically recommend to people who want to lose weight may increase IBS symptoms.

 Read my recent blog about this here: Why IBS makes weight loss hard

 It’s a very individual reaction to these kinds of foods and something that you will need to work out for yourself.
 But, I can help you do that and help you work out what types of foods are triggering your symptoms.